sdkitagawa/SWE-Career-Help/README.md

 7. If you are new into the area and wanna learn or just practice your Front-End Web Development skills I recommend <strong>[Code Academy](https://codecademy.com/ "Learn to code for free").</strong>
 8. For those looking for a challenges about Front-end Web Development I'd definitely recommend <strong>[Frontend Mentor](https://frontendmentor.io/challenges "Front-end coding challenges using a real-life workflow").</strong>
 9. If you are looking for something more into Data Science area I recommend you to check <strong>[swirl](https://swirlstats.com/challenges "Learn R, in R.").</strong>
-10. And last but not least if you are looking for something more into Data Science area I recommend you to check <strong>[Flatiron School](https://flatironschool.com/ "Free online school for Mobile Developers").</strong>
+10. And last but not least, if you're looking for anything more in the area of mobile Apps and stuff I would recommend you check out <strong>[Flatiron School](https://flatironschool.com/ "Free online school for Mobile Developers").</strong>

 <br>